Poster: Joanne Cassady, Our Languages Matter

 In 1957 the National Aborigines Day Observance Committee (NADOC) formed and the second Sunday in July became a day of remembrance and celebration for Aboriginal people and heritage.
 In 1991 NADOC became NAIDOC (National Aborigines and Islanders Day Observance Committee), to recognize Torres Strait Islanders and to describe a whole week of recognition, rather than one day.
 The committee’s acronym has become the name of the week itself.

-Is there an analog to NAIDOC Week in the USA?
+- Is there an analog to NAIDOC Week in other countries?